usail-hkust/VibeWorlding-Gym/README.md

 ![Reward curves on the validation set and per-query-type (cold-start vs SFT-initialized)](docs/figures/rl_reward.png)

 Joint multimodal RL post-training on top of an SFT checkpoint.
-Each rollout issues real `retrieve_assets` / `add` / `delete` / `rotation_and_translation` calls against the live services, then the same verifier used for evaluation gives the reward.
 The figure shows the key empirical finding: **cold-starting RL from the base model (solid) learns slowly and flattens early, while initializing from the SFT checkpoint (dashed) climbs steadily and pulls ahead on every split** — most dramatically on the verification set, where the reward more than doubles.
-That is why the pipeline in §5 ends with "warm-start RL from SFT", and why the `run_map_gen_grpo*.sh` scripts' default is the base model but the recommended override is your SFT output:
+We recommended override is your SFT output:

 ```bash
 HF_MODEL_PATH=./models/ckpt/map_gen_sft/<exp>/global_step_N/actor/huggingface \
 bash run_map_gen_grpo.sh
 ```

-Multimodal agentic RL (GRPO) where the reward comes from the same verifier used for evaluation, and rollouts call the live retrieval + rendering services.
+Multimodal agentic RL where the reward comes from the same verifier used for evaluation, and rollouts call the retrieval + rendering services.
 Start both services first.
 RL throughput is gated by the renderer, so run it with several workers per GPU — `WORKERS_PER_GPU=8 bash deploy.sh` (64 workers on an 8-GPU node); see [`render_in_blender/README.md`](render_in_blender/README.md).